-Tybee Vacation Rentals has an awesome in house Design Services team that make our vacation homes look amazing.
+Tybee Vacation Rentals has an awesome in house Design Services team that makes our vacation homes look amazing.
 They can transform any home into a vacation renters dream getaway!
-Here are some home design tips from the pros!
+Here are some home design tips from our pros!

 Principles of Design

 When you understand the basic interior design principles you can transform any space to look fabulous.
 You know what it feels like when you walk into a well-designed room.
 You can sense how everything feels cohesive and put together.
 It feels just right.
 Understanding the fundamental interior design principles can help you create a beautiful space.

 First things first: when creating a well designed room, there are 5 basic principles of design to consider: Balance, Repetition, Emphasis, Proportion and Scale.
 Knowing how to incorporate one or all of these design elements into your space will enhance the final look of your design.
 During this HGTVR series, we will explain all five of these principles so you too can become a design pro!
 Stay up to date with our HGTVR series by joining our email list!

 Let’s discuss Repetition and how it relates to Interior Design.
 Similar to how rhythm forms the backbone of music with its repetitive beats, rhythm in interior design uses repeated elements to carry to eye around the room.
 As with balance, there are a few different paths you can take to apply rhythm to a room.
 One of the easiest ways to illustrate this principle is using the same materials, colors, patterns, textures, lines or any other element more than once in a space.